 If you’re looking for a few precious baby-free hours, many cruise lines now offer babysitting services in addition to the usual night nursery.
 In-stateroom babysitting may also be available for an additional fee but this is based on staff availability and on the cruise line you are travelling with.

 We are often asked whether balconies are safe for children and the answer to this is yes.
 Many balcony doors are equipped with child locks to prevent children reaching the balcony unaccompanied.
 Balcony types vary between cruise lines, with some featuring solid flexiglass fronts and others comprising small spaces between metal rails.
 All balcony rails must stand a minimum of 42 inches high, so it would be difficult for a small child to climb.
-Our cruise consultants can provide you with full details of balcony types specific to your ship, so please feel free to ask the question.
+Our Cruise Experts can provide you with full details of balcony types specific to your ship, so please feel free to ask.